Zaharid/validobj/doc/source/inout.rst

-:py:func:`validobj.validation.parse_input` takes an input to be processed and andoutput specification.
-The useful values for these options and the transformations that result are described below.
+:py:func:`validobj.validation.parse_input` takes an input raw object, to be processed, and an output type specification specification to process the object into.

 Supported input
 ---------------